sandervanbree/braintime/README.md

 COMPLETED RECENTLY:
 - Make lingo consistent within toolbox, in line with SfN poster ("warping signal", "warping source", etc.)
+- Resize second level power spectra to the right number of frequency bins, discuss together what that is

 ### Start documentation: